isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/content-architecture/working-with-keys.md

 ## Step 3: Use the keys to refer to the variables defined in the global key map

 + Edit the topic and add the key value using the [!UICONTROL keyref].
 + As shown in screenshot, a small window will appear from where keywords can be chosen.
-This will show when you add the “keyword” element.
+This will show when you add the "keyword" element.
 ![Insert Element](assets/insert_element.png)
 ![Key Ref](assets/key_ref.png)